reticent-roklimber/atlas/README.md

 ### How it works (generally)

 It's a Plotly Dash App encased in a proper Flask app.
 It acts as a generalised Python engine for ingesting county-scale geodatasets and visualising them in a variety of ways with interactive maps & charts.
 The idea being: it should be fun and easy to explore a dataset that interests you.

-Datasets, such as Global population, are first processed and standardised for the engine to ensure things like the countries have a consistent identifier (there are many variations in country/region names and identification standards, such as United Nations M49, ISOA3 etc).
-I've collected over 2500 datasets and experienced the pain of different standards of identification.
+The visualisations are courtesy of Plotly Dash open-source, which provides a powerful library of interactive javascript charts which are available out-of-the box in Dash web apps.

+### How it works (nerd level detail)

+In the following sections I'll outline the core aspects of the system in the hope you might help me improve it.
+Please also note this has been a solo project, so I've cut lots of corners and kept it as lean as possible with minimal 3rd party tools and systems.
+For example, I do not use any SQL databases.
+Instead I use .csv files for metadata and .parquet (pyArrow) binary files for massive compression and super fast read of processed data.

+#### 0. Core Systems

+The app is hosted on a single beefy virtual machine in an Azure datacenter in the UK, with no CDN, load balancing or anything fancy.
+The main reason for this is I need lots of memory (RAM) as each instance of the app is 1GB (due to the large main dataframe) and I want to run a few in parallel.
+This ruled out app services like Heroku pretty quickly as it is ram-poor in its offerings.

+The deployed app is an orchestration of 4 containers:
+1. The web application (Flask-Dash container)
+2. NGINX container (reverse proxy that receives incoming connections, does HTTP caching and pipes to the app)
+3. Certbot container (for refreshing TLS/HTTPS certificates)
+4. Datadog container (for observability and logging)

+So basically when someone hits the site they first hit the NGINX container with 2 workers that can handle up to 8096 simultaneous connections (with HTTP caching), they are then routed to the underlying web app container which has 1-3 Gunicorn workers running about 5 threads each.
+Each thread can share the data of their parent worker, so this helps with queueing and resource optimisation.
+The certbot and datadog containers are just for maintenance stuff.
+I'm sure there are better ways to do this, but the key thing I found I needed was full hardware control of dedicated virtual machines (so I could specify my memory requirements), and this is why I've gone down this rather low-level manual path of web hosting.
+If there are any cloud engineer guns out there: please help.

+#### 1. Data Processing

+In order to build a generalised engine to ingest country-scale datasets, the key enabler is standardisation.
+We need to group all data for a given region in an accurate and precise way.
+Now you might assume (as I did) that all this would be easy.
+Surely, published datasets from sources like UN Data Portal, World Bank, Open-Numbers would be easy to interweave.
+The truth is: it's not that simple.
+Country and region names vary over time (borders change) and in the way they are spelt.
+ASCII character encoding (e.g. UTF-8) can vary and cause anomalies.
+Yes it's true that we have standardised unique region identifiers to solve that very problem, such as the [United Nations M49](https://unstats.un.org/unsd/methodology/m49/) integer based system (New Zealand = 554) or the International Organization for Standardisation (ISO) A3 alpha one (New Zealand = NZL).
+These systems are useless if your dataset hasn't been tagged with them.
+So a LOT of my time was spent curating the datasets, or converting between standards, or manually checking to ensure I had all data standardised to M49 integer, which is the basis for my main dataset.

+I've now personally collected around 2,600 country-scale statistical datasets.
+I've curated them and standardised to M49 format.
+After data processing they are stored as an 86MB parquet binary file, which is decompressed into a 1GB dataframe in memory at run-time, which forms the backbone of the app.

  I also tag each dataset based on the type of data it is (continuous, quantitative, ratio etc.).
 For example, is the value for each country in a dataset a percentage or is it an actual number?
-This classiciation allows the graphs and charts to behave appropriately.
+This classification allows the graphs and charts to behave appropriately.
 This is not perfect because I'm not a statistician, but I've done a first pass to classify the various data types for thousands of datasets.

-The visualisations are courtesy of Plotly Dash open-source, which provides a powerful library of interactive javascript charts.

-### How it works (nerd level detail)
+If you are a statistician: I'd love some help auditing, correcting, and refining.

+#### 2. Web App

+blah

+#### 3. Infrastructure

+blah

+#### 4. Deployment

+blah

 ## Backlog